bat/UltraNest.jl/docs/src/index.md

 ## Usage example

-As an example, well sample a multi-modal distribution that is tricky to handle using other methods like MCMC.
+As an example, we'll sample a multi-modal distribution that is tricky to handle using other methods like MCMC.

 In addition to UltraNest.jl, we'll be using the Julia packages [Distributions.jl](https://github.com/JuliaStats/Distributions.jl), [Plots.jl](https://github.com/JuliaPlots/Plots.jl) and [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl), so they need to be [added to your current Julia environment](https://docs.julialang.org/en/v1/stdlib/Pkg) to run this example.